-What happens during a colonoscopy?
+What happens during the procedures?

 Plan to spend up to 2 hours at the endoscopy center the day of your colonoscopy.
-The procedure itself takes about 20 to 40 minutes to complete.
+The colonoscopy itself takes about 20 to 40 minutes to complete and the upper endoscopy takes about another 15 minutes.

-Before the procedure:
+Before the procedures: